sergimrz/litecoin-kata/README.md

 ### Actions
 This pipeline perform the following actions:
 * Build the docker image with a dev version and pass a security scan with Anchore and storing the results in an artifact.
+Push the image to the minikube docker environment.
-* If success, print the kubernetes manifests with the new dev image applied. !!
-We don't have the deploy because we couldn't link the Jenkins server to the local minikube
+* If success, apply the kubernetes manifests in the local minikube using kustomize, in the dev namespace.
 * Print a message saying that now comes the step to perform the tests to dev.
 * Promote the image removing a dev identier in the image.
+Push it to the minikube docker environment.
-* Print the kubernetes manifests with the live image applied.
-Again we don't have the minikube connected so we are not doing the deploy
+* Apply the prod manifests in the minikube cluster with the production image, in the prod namespace.

 ![Untitled Diagram drawio](https://user-images.githubusercontent.com/18615945/180611849-57f1450e-746f-41cd-9a12-240862ab9f71.png)